sodiqlawal/giphyAPI/README.md

 - Run npm install for updated packages.  <br />
 - Run npm start <br />

+- You can then search for any gif you want

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.